Central Children's Store on Lubyanka: Reopening

 After the building reopened on March 31, 2015, under the name "Central Children's Store on Lubyanka," the historical name still belonged to the owner of the building as the trade network "Children's World."

 On March 31, 2015, the original Detsky Mir building reopened under the new name Central Children's Store or Central Children's Store on Lubyanka.
 With 100 stores in a seven store mall complex, the Central Children's Store opened as the largest complex of children's stores in the world, according to its developer Hals-Development.
 Hals-Development is a subsidiary of state banking group VTB.
 According to the company "Gals-Development", the new architect recreated on the original architectural design of the Central Children's Store (Tzentralne Destski Mir na Lubyanka).
-Marble for decoration were brought from Koelginskogo deposit (Ural Mountains).
-Remaining from the original atrium included 8 bronze lamps and marble stairs.

 Reportedly the largest clock in the world, the clock in the new atrium was created by the oldest enterprise in Russia, the Petrodvorets watch factory.
 Six months were necessary for the development and installation of the clock by a group of engineers from the watch factory "Raketa".
 The clock's mechanism weighs 4.5 tons and consists of 5000 pieces in steel, aluminum, titanium and gold-plated metal.
 The mechanism has a height of 13 meters and a width of 7 meters.
 It consists of 21 large gears and a 13 meters pendulum.
 The pendulum surface acts as aspheric mirror, creating an optical effect.
 The main mechanism of the clock is on the fifth floor.
-It is the largest clock mechanism in the world and it is among the five largest mechanical clocks in the world such as Big Ben, the carillon of the Moscow Kremlin, the clock on the "Clock Tower" in Prague or of the clock of the city of Ganzhou.
+It is the largest clock mechanism in the world.

+On 24 August 2025, a gas cylinder inside the store exploded, killing one person and injuring three others.

 Architecture and design

-The building of the Central Children's Store with total area of 73 thousand square meters occupies a quarter in a lively tourist location - between Lubyanka Square, Teatralny Drive, Rozhdestvenka Street and Pushechnaya Street.
+The building of the Central Children's Store with total area of 73 thousand square meters occupies a quarter in a tourist location.
 There are public entrances into the building from each side.

-One of the exits from the nearest Lubyanka metro station is historic and terminates directly into the shopping mall building.
+One of the exits from the nearest Lubyanka metro station terminates directly into the shopping mall building.

-Prior to the renovation only 4 floors of the building were commercial, the remaining space was used for warehouses, crafts stores and administrative premises.
-After renovation the total leasable area increased from 19 to 34 thousand square meters hosting over 200 stores with a full range of baby and child products as entertainment, dining and other services.

 The elevation of the dome of the central atrium was increased from the level of the 3rd to the 7th floor.
-At present the building features 24 escalators and 22 elevators and 24 hour underground parking.